-In this map, region A is a neighbour of region B and region C but region A is not connected.
+In this map, region A is a neighbour of region B and region C but region A is divided in two parts that are not connected to each other.
 Hence the king's wish is not satisfied.

 Q. Can you draw another map such that the king's wish is satisfied?
 Compare solutions designed by your classmates.